iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 - **Iterative Studio auto-hides irrelevant commits:** Iterative Studio identifies commits where metrics, files and hyperparameters did not change and hides them automatically.
+- **Iterative Studio auto-hides commits that contain `[skip studio]` in the commit message:** This is particularly useful if your workflow creates multiple commits per experiment and you would like to hide all those commits except the final one.
+Below is an example:

+  > Suppose you submit hyper-parameter changes by creating a Git commit.
+Your CI
+  > job gets invoked when the commit is created, starting the model training
+  > process.
+Suppose your CI job creates a new Git commit with the experiment
+  > results at the end of model training.
+This new Git commit, therefore,
+  > contains the new values of the hyper-parameters as well as experiment
+  > results (metrics).
+  >
+  > In Iterative Studio, you may want to display only this final commit and
+  > auto-hide the original commit which contains the the new values of the
+  > hyper-parameters but not the experiment results (metrics).
+In this case,
+  > what you should do is add the string `[skip studio]` to the commit message
+  > when you create the original commit.

 - **Hide commits and branches manually:** You can selectively hide commits and branches.
 This can be useful if there are commits that do not add much value in your project.
 To hide a commit or branch, click on the 3-dot menu next to